ZzinnerGamer/pf2e-threat-tracker/README.md

 - Chasarooni for being a wondeful person
 - TheJoester for almost making me cry
 - The whole pathfinder community ♥
+- Foundry Team for making me use its program since v9 (2021 lmao)

 ## 🙌 Contributing